Kidapt/kidaptive-sdk-js/README.md

 If `authMode` is configured to `server`, then the learner must be a learner specified in the learner array which is passed in the `userObject` in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) call.

 If the `authMode` is `client`, then the learner will be created.
 If no user is selected, then a user will be created for this learner automatically.
 If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user will still be logged in.
-Also, calling `selectActiveLearner` again while a learner is already selected will result in an attempt to create that new learner under the same user.
+Also, calling `selectActiveLearner` again while a learner is already selected will deselect the current learner and create and/or select the new learner under the same user.
 To fully log the learner and user out, you must call [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout).

 ```javascript
 var learnerProviderId = 'learner123';